 - 1. Homework will generally be assigned weekly and will be due at the beginning of class one week after assigned.
 Late homework will not be accepted without a documented excuse.
 Your lowest homework grade will be dropped.
 Please, please, please don't wait until the night before it's due to start on the homework. - 2.
 Reading assignments will be posted frequently.
 You are expected to read the listed sections before the next class to prepare for the material to be covered. - 3.
 Tests: There will be two 75-minute tests during the semester.
+Tentative dates for the tests are listed below; the actual test dates will be confirmed no less than one week in advance.
 No make-up tests will be given without a documented excuse. - 4.
 Final Exam: There will be a comprehensive final exam. - 5.
-The final exam is scheduled for Saturday, 3 May, 9:00 12:00 a.m.
+The final exam is scheduled for Monday, 7 December, 9:00 a.m.
+12:00 p.m.